metoppv/improver/doc/source/metadata/Probabilities.rst

 As IMPROVER is inherently probabilistic, it seems appropriate to have a section specifically focused on the representation of probability distributions in the metadata.
-This included some extensions to the `CF Metadata Conventions`_ which provide limited support in this area.
+This includes some extensions to the `CF Metadata Conventions`_ which provide limited support in this area.

 Probability distributions can be represented in one of three different ways: